 Child-friendly facilities: Some of the most popular public swimming pools in Hong Kong has leisure and toddler pools with water slides, tunnels and floating animals.

-Closure of some facilities: Leisure and toddler pools are closed (so there’s no access to the child-friendly facilities mentioned above) but main indoor or outdoor pools (and training pools) reopened earlier this year.
-We have mentioned what facilities are open at each of the public swimming pools, but call ahead to check, as Hong Kong is slowly but surely getting back to normal (remember the excitement when playgrounds opened?) and you’ll see all these fabulous child-friendly attractions back in action.
+Closure of some facilities: We have mentioned what facilities are open at each of the public swimming pools, but call ahead to confirm, as Hong Kong is slowly but surely getting back to normal (remember the excitement when playgrounds opened?).

-Safety & Hygiene: With social distancing measures strictly in place, shower and changing facilities are disinfected hourly, all swimmers must wear masks while entering the premises until they go into the changing rooms or pools, so you can rest assured that there is a high emphasis on hygiene and safety standards.
+Safety & Hygiene: All swimmers must wear masks while entering the swimming pool premises until they go into the changing rooms or pools, so you can rest assured that there is a high emphasis on hygiene and safety standards.

 Read more: Where To Buy Swimwear For Kids In Hong Kong